2025-2026 Sem I

 Friday.

 1. Introduction to distributed storage systems.
-CAP theorem.
+Safety and Liveness.
 Linearizability.

 27 Jul.